 What to expect from your doctor

-Your doctor is likely to ask you questions, including:
+Your doctor is likely to ask you questions, such as:

-- When did your baby's symptoms start?
+- When did your baby's symptoms begin?